stealjs/steal/docs/pages/progressive-loading.md

 @highlight 3,5-9

 Steal is able to load npm packages as modules thanks to the [npm] plugin that comes with Steal by default.

-Most npm packages can be used as a module in your application; all you need to do is use npm to install the package, and then import it in the javascript file(s) where the module is needed.
+If the package uses a module format, all you have to do is `import` in the `.js` file(s) where that module needs to be used.

 ## Create a modlet

 Steal encourages the use of [modlets](https://www.bitovi.com/blog/modlet-workflows) as a unit of functionality in your application.
-A modlet is a folder that contains an implementation file, test, demo page, test page, and documentation about a module.
+A modlet is a folder that contains:

+- an implementation file,
+- a test,
+- a test page,
+- a demo page,
+- and documentation about the modlet.

 Using modlets is a useful development strategy because it helps to ensure your application is well tested.

-For example, instead of something like this:
+For example, instead of something like:

 ```
 .